Skip to main content

 You can:

-• listen to the needs of technical and business stakeholders, and interpret them
+• listen to and interpret the needs of technical and non-technical stakeholders, and manage their expectations

 • manage active and reactive communication